rob42/freeboardPLC/README.txt

 Start eclipse and File>Import>From Git and follow the wizard.
 You should end up with two projects in your workspace.
 On the  Arduino_ATmegaxxxx project Rright-click and Clean, then Build Project.

 It should complete without errors, if not look in the Console tab for the full build log.
+There are some hints in COmpileError.txt.
 You can email me if needed.

 Do the same for the FreeboardPLC project.
 There are two options: right-click project>Build configurations>Set Active>(choose your board)